-Section 13.19 contains the steps that registered firms must take if they place a temporary hold.
+Section 13.19 contains the steps that a registered firm must take if it or its registered individuals place a temporary hold.
 These steps, when taken in good faith, are consistent with the obligation to deal fairly, honestly and in good faith with the client.

-We expect registered firms to have written policies and procedures that:
+We expect registered firms to have written policies and procedures in respect of temporary holds.
+These policies and procedures should:

-- set out detailed warning signs of financial exploitation or lack of mental capacity; - clearly delineate firm and individual responsibilities for addressing concerns of financial exploitation and lack of mental capacity, such as: - o who at the firm is authorized to place and terminate temporary holds, for example, the CCO or authorized and qualified supervisory, compliance or legal staff; - who at the firm is responsible for supervising client accounts when a temporary hold is in place; - set out the steps to take once a concern regarding financial exploitation or lack of mental capacity has been identified, such as: - o escalating the concern; - o proceeding or not proceeding with the instructions; - establish lines of communication within the firm to ensure proper reporting; and - outline when suspected abuse of a POA should be escalated to the appropriate external authorities, for example the public guardian and trustee or local law enforcement pursuant to section 331 of the Criminal Code.
+- set out detailed warning signs of financial exploitation of a vulnerable client, and signs of a lack of mental capacity of a client to make decisions involving financial matters, - clearly delineate firm and individual responsibilities for addressing concerns of financial exploitation of a vulnerable client or a lack of mental capacity of a client, such as: - o who at the firm is authorized to place and revoke a temporary hold, for example, the CCO or authorized and qualified supervisory, compliance or legal staff; - o who at the firm is responsible for supervising client accounts when a temporary hold is in place, - set out the steps to take once a concern regarding financial exploitation of a vulnerable client, or a lack of mental capacity of a client, has been identified, such as: - o escalating the concern; - o proceeding or not proceeding with the instructions, - establish lines of communication within the firm to ensure proper reporting, and - outline when suspected abuse of a POA should be escalated to the appropriate external authorities, for example the public guardian and trustee or local law enforcement pursuant to section 331 of the Criminal Code.